Skip to main content

 Strategic approaches to improving older people’s health

-“The Government of Mauritius is strongly committed to providing senior Mauritian citizens with holistic, person-centred care, using the proactive approach recommended in the WHO Integrated Care for Older People approach, to optimize autonomy and quality of life throughout the ageing process,” said Dr the Honourable Kailesh Kumar Singh Jagutpal, Minister of Health and Wellness (MOHW), Republic of Mauritius.
+“The Government of Mauritius is strongly committed to providing senior Mauritian citizens with holistic, person-centered care, using the proactive approach recommended in the WHO Integrated Care for Older People approach, to optimize autonomy and quality of life throughout the ageing process,” said the Honourable Dr Kailesh Kumar Singh Jagutpal, Minister of Health and Wellness (MOHW), Republic of Mauritius.

 With support from the Universal Health Coverage (UHC) Partnership, WHO provides a technical focal point for ICOPE, in coordination with the Government, to help implement ICOPE.
-The UHC Partnership assists over 125 countries in accelerating progress to achieve UHC through funding provided by the European Union, the Grand Duchy of Luxembourg, Irish Aid, the French Ministry for Europe and Foreign Affairs, the Government of Japan - Ministry of Health, Labour and Welfare, the United Kingdom - Foreign, Commonwealth & Development Office, Belgium, Canada and Germany.
+The UHC Partnership operates in over 125 countries, representing over 3 billion people.
+It is supported and funded by Belgium, Canada, the European Union, France, Germany, Ireland, Luxembourg, Japan, the United Kingdom of Great Britain and Northern Ireland, and WHO.

 Implementing the plan for older people’s health